 #9.
 Crown of Thorns (Euphorbia milii)

 Crown of thorns is unmistakable with their sharp, pointed thorns, and striking, beautiful blooms.
 Although the thorns can appear to be deterring for our pets, there is no guarantee that our furry critters will not mess with these plants.
-And not only can the prickly thorns of this plant cause trouble for them but the milky white sap it contains in its fleshy stems can irritate the skin, and mouth, and stomach when ingested (1,2).

 #10.
 Mother of Millions (Bryophyllum daigremontianum)

 This plant features large, green leaves that bear numerous plantlets along the margin.
 The plantlets can readily grow into a new plant once it falls off the leaf.
-Although it is often treated as an invasive species because of its prolific propagation and hardiness, this plant is still one of the famous kalanchoe species.
+Although it is often treated as an invasive species because of its prolific propagation and hardiness, this plant is still one of the famous kalanchoe plants.

-Aside from its invasive tendency, there is another downside to these plants.
 Keep them away from your pets because they contain toxins called bufadienolides which causes various cardiac problems when ingested.
 Signs of poisoning include nausea, vomiting, diarrhea, oral pain, and heart problems (1, 2).

 #11.
 Chandelier Plant (Bryophyllum delagoense)